freeCodeCamp/guide/src/pages/jquery/jquery-click-method/index.md

 ## Click Method

 Binds the click event to an element or triggers the event on an element.
-It's most used form is :
+It's most used form is:
 ```javascript
 jQueryElement.click(handler)
 ```